microchip-pic-avr-examples/pic16f17146-pir-sensor-node-with-ble-mplab-mcc/README.md

 ![opa-circuit1](images/opa-circuit1.png)

-For above circuit, output can be given as:
+For the above circuit, output can be given as:

 `output=(-R2/R1)(PIR voltage - DC bias voltage)`